We will begin this sermon in Revelation 19.

 Today we are going to begin what I think will be a 2-part series indirectly associated with "The Beast" series.
 We are going to be taking a look at some of what the Bible says about prophets primarily.
 We will not be looking into any individual personality, but we will be looking at the body of prophets and what they did, and what was required of them.
 That is going to take up the first sermon.

 With the second sermon I plan to get into one particular period of time in which there was almost literally an explosion of prophets God sent to the nation of Israel.
-We will look at what they said, because what they said during that period of time has very direct and great bearing upon what we are going through right now in our lives as part of the Church of God.
+We will look at what they said, because what they said during that period of time has very direct and great bearing upon what we are going through right now in our lives as part of the church of God.
 That period of time is exceedingly important to us in our time, and thus I think we can broaden the scope of our understanding of what God is working out in our generation.
-We will begin in Exodus 4:10-16.

 Exodus 4:10-16 And Moses said unto the LORD, O my Lord, I am not eloquent, neither heretofore, nor since you have spoken unto your servant: but I am slow of speech, and of a slow tongue.
 And the LORD said unto him, Who has made man's mouth?
 Or who makes the dumb, or deaf, or the seeing, or the blind?
 Have not I the LORD?
 Now therefore go, and I will be with your mouth, and teach you what you shall say.
 And he said, O my Lord, send, I pray you, by the hand of him whom you will send.
 And the anger of the LORD was kindled against Moses, and he said, Is not Aaron the Levite your brother?
 I know that he can speak well.
 And also, behold, he comes forth to meet you: and when he sees you, he will be glad in his heart.
 And you shall speak unto him, and put words in his mouth: and I will be with your mouth, and with his mouth, and will teach you what you shall do.
 And he shall be your spokesman unto the people: and he shall be, even he shall be to you instead of a mouth, and you shall be to him instead of God.
 And you shall take this rod in your hand, wherewith you shall do signs.